enaki/covid-visualizer/README.md

 ![News Page](https://github.com/enaky/covid-visualiser/blob/main/documentation/mobile_views/news_united.png)

-#### Help Page
+### Help Page

-Here are displayed useful information about covid-19 in english and romanian.
+Here are displayed useful information about covid-19 in english and in romanian.

 ![Help Page](https://github.com/enaky/covid-visualiser/blob/main/documentation/mobile_views/help_united.png)

 ## How to run the project

 First you will need to install [expo](https://docs.expo.io/get-started/installation/).

-Second, you will need to create a mobile [emulator](https://developer.android.com/studio/run/managing-avds)
+Second, you will need to create a mobile [emulator](https://developer.android.com/studio/run/managing-avds).

-In order to run the app on your own device (not on an emulator), you will need to change the Backend IP Address from WebInfo.js to your private local machine IP. (example 192.168.1.113)
+In order to run the app on your own device (not on an emulator), you will need to change the Backend IP Address from WebInfo.js to your private local machine IP. _(example 192.168.1.113)_

 In order to run the application, you need to:
 1. **Run the python3 server**